seespinoza/cassava_leaf_disease/README.md

 ### Running Code

-The entire project was developed on a `g4dn.xlarge` instance on Amazon using Ubuntu 20.04.
+The entire project was developed on a `g4dn.xlarge` instance on AWS using Ubuntu 20.04.
 For in-depth instructions on how to properly install all libraries please refer to step 6 [here](https://course.fast.ai/start_aws).

 Files: